Frequently Asked Questions

 What are the different types of licenses offered by NASA Armstrong?

-NASA Armstrong offers four types of licenses: an Evaluation License, a Commercial License, a QuickLaunch license, and a Startup NASA License.
+NASA Armstrong offers three types of licenses: an Evaluation License, a Commercial License, and a Startup NASA License.
 Information about each of these appears below.

 What is an Evaluation License?

 Especially geared for small businesses and startups, or for technologies that are in an early stage of development, an Evaluation License is a short-term (1-year), non-exclusive license which allows for a 'test drive' of NASA’s technologies to gauge market interest, production costs, and other key metrics.
 The Evaluation License is available for a minimal one-time fee.
 During this trial period, there is just one restriction: Licensees cannot sell the goods produced using NASA’s technology—for that you need a commercial license.
 See the Evaluation License Information Sheet for more information.